sirexeclp/energy-aware-computing/report/report.md

 This behavior could be shown for two different network architectures, belonging to the family of cov/resnets.
 Small networks with power draw always below the lowest power limit can not be optimized using this method.

-For the tested networks a quadratic relations between power limit and energy, time and EDP have been shown.
+For the tested networks quadratic relations between power limit and energy, time and EDP have been shown.

 \newpage